 Large tree.
-Fruits eaten by Roughed Grouse, Wild Turkey, pheasant, raccoon, Red and Gray Fox, Whitetail Deer, Cottontail Rabbits, squirrels, Porcupine, and Opossum.
+Fruits are eaten by Roughed Grouse, Wild Turkey, pheasant, raccoon, Red and Gray Fox, Whitetail Deer, Cottontail Rabbits, squirrels, Porcupine, and Opossum.
 Provides ideal nesting habitat for Wood Ducks.

 American Chestnut– Castanea dentate

 Large trees, but a fungus bark disease eliminated most of them in the early 1900s.
-The nuts were staple food for settlers and Native Americans.
+The nuts were a staple food for settlers and Native Americans.

 Black Oak– Quercus velutina